 Please note that the above table is a guide only.
-For more specific information regarding grading of modules and awards please to the Assessment Regulations which can be found via the following link.
+For more specific information regarding grading of modules and awards please to the Assessment Regulations which can be found on our website via the following link.

 2.12 Re-sit